-The couple has traveled a bit this year, they’ve visited large farms and small farms — farms that set the bar for technology, growth and progress — and farms scaling back in size to make their own dairy products.
+The couple visits other farms large and small in other regions — farms that set the bar for technology, growth and progress — and farms scaling back in size to make their own dairy products.

 “We see the same challenges everywhere we go.
 Many of us are boxed in by location,” says Alan, noting the big growth in the industry is happening elsewhere in the West.

 “We are seeing herds sell out, or producers thinking that way,” he observes, describing such farms where they have invested in technology to grow for the future but reached a point where they can’t get bigger – or don’t want to.